My Process

 I have experience with the waterfall method (handing design files over to a developer), as well as creating "redlines" (tediously speccing out every aspect of a flat design file that a developer can reference during their build).

-Having conducted over two hundred workshop sessions dedicated specifically to teaching designers a practical level of HTML/CSS so they can turn their ideas into reality, as well as teaching front-end developers design, I believe this approach is the future.
+Having conducted over four hundred workshop hours dedicated specifically to teaching designers cutting edge user experience and front-end development practices so they can turn their ideas into reality, I believe the following approach is the future:

-I love collaborating with other designers to come up with the best possible solution.
-I create working environments in which people are comfortable sharing ideas and feel de-centered from their egos.
+I love fostering collaboration among designers to come up with the best possible solution.
+I create working environments in which people feel absolutely comfortable sharing their ideas.

-There are no bad ideas, only ideas that lead to better ideas—sourced from the whole team while creating a design champions.
+There really are no bad ideas (as long as you don't settle)—only ideas that lead to better ideas, sourced from the whole team while fostering champions of design.

-Brand equity gets built on top of a sound brand identity.
+Brand equity gets built on top of a sound identity system and is as unique to a product as a person's fingerprint.

 Component System

-Being fluent in HTML/CSS enables me to create visual component elements that make it easy for a developer to build out pages/functionality quickly through simple "dragging-and-dropping".
+HTML/CSS fluency (or even awareness) enables designers to create visual component elements that make it easy for engineers to build out functionality/components quickly through simple "dragging-and-dropping".

-Having these semantic, "live" component elements at their disposal allows developers (and even designers!) to build pages out at a fraction of the time, all while creating a more design-consistent product.
+Having these semantic, "live" component elements at their disposal allows engineers (and even designers!) to build pages out at a fraction of the time, all while creating a more design-consistent product.

 These live component elements seamlessly scale across all web platforms, as well as viewport sizes (desktop, tablet, and mobile).